-Investments
+Investments' Risks

 Council must also create a policy on the First Nation's investments and investment strategy.
-This policy should take into account the short-term and long-term investment strategy of the First Nation and the allowed use of available money.
+This policy should make sure that the First Nation has a documented shortterm and long-term investment strategy that sets out the allowed use of available money.
 This policy must also include the requirement to: